CartoDB/documentation/app/content/carto-user-manual/tutorials/analyzing-losangeles-airbnb-reviews.md

 ### Context

-Airbnb was founded in 2008 and has already become a very popular service for travellers around the world.
+Airbnb was founded in 2008 and has already become a very popular service for travelers around the world.

 Having a better understanding on which are the key variables for listings success could help improving the service, as well as detecting main factors that attract tourism in a certain area.

 Users provide both an overall rating and more specific ratings on 6 variables: accuracy, communication, cleanliness, location, check in and value.

-In this tutorial we will aim to extract useful insights of what the overall impression of Airbnb users depends on, by relating the overall rating score with different variables (specifically: value, cleanliness and location) while taking into account the geographical neighbours behavior through a Geographically Weighted Regression model.
+In this tutorial we will aim to extract useful insights of what the overall impression of Airbnb users depends on, by relating the overall rating score with different variables (specifically: value, cleanliness and location) while taking into account the geographical neighbors behavior through a Geographically Weighted Regression model.

 Additionally, we'll analyze more in-depth the areas where the _location_ score drives the overall rating, and inspect sociodemographic attributes on these by enriching our visualization with data from the Data Observatory.